The Charmed Kitsune

 ''Because I just saw Jeremy.
 He…'' Jeremy burst through the door.

 Prue stood in front of Phoebe and Piper.
-They slowly walked backwards. ''Piper, Phoebe.''
+They slowly walked backward. ''Piper, Phoebe.''
 Prue uses her power against the Warlock, who is flung into a wall. ''Get out of here now!''
 The sisters ascended up the stairs.

 ''Cool parlor trick, bitch.
 You were always the tough one, weren't you, Prue, huh?
 You didn't even cry at your Mommy's funeral.''